Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-dataplanes/gateway.md

 ---
-title: Deploying a Gateway to konnect
+title: Deploying a Gateway to Konnect
 ---

 Gateways must be configured with `KIC` [`ControlPlane`s](/konnect/gateway-manager/#control-planes).
-This means that the `ControlPlane` entity referenced (via KonnectID or NamespacedRef) by the `KonnectExtension` object must belong to that category.
+This means that the `controlPlane` entity referenced (via KonnectID or NamespacedRef) by the `KonnectExtension` object must belong to that category.

 ## Create the KonnectExtension